dicarlolab/mkturk/public/readme.md

 YGridCenter: The location of all grid points in pixels.
 Follows from user-specified NGridPoints and GridScale (e.g. to create a 3x3 grid with adjacent non-overlapping images, set NGridPoints=3, GridScale=1 and YGridCenters will be spaced by ImageHeightPixels)

 ## TRIAL
 AllFixationXYT: records all fixation touches as opposed to most recent fixation touch in FixationXYT.
 If NFixations > 1, then AllFixationXYT will have multiple touch entries on a given trial.
-X,Y=horizontal,vertical position of fixation touch in pixels T=time of touch measured during performance.now()
+X,Y=horizontal,vertical position of fixation touch in pixels T=time of touch measured during Date.now()

 AutomatorStage: Stage number if Automator=1